Navigation Framework for a Hybrid Steel Bridge Inspection Robot: Conclusion and Future Work

 \section{Conclusion and Future Work}

-A navigation framework is proposed for the ARA robot to run on mobile mode.
-In this mode, the robot needs to cross and inspect all the steel bars.
-The most significant contributions of this research are four algorithms, which can process the depth data, then output a traverse path for the robot.
-Algorithm 1 - Structure Segmentation segments the steel bar structures into two sets: steel bars and cross areas.
-Based on the segmentation result, the graph construction - algorithm 2 builds a graph that represents the bridge structure.
-From the graph, algorithm 3 - VOCPP generates a shortest path for the robot to move and inspect all the available steel bars.
-Algorithm 4 helps RRT path planning generating a trajectory, which the robot controller regulates the robot to follow.
+A navigation framework was proposed for the ARA robot to run on mobile mode.
+In this mode, the robot was required to cross and inspect all the steel bars.
+The most significant contributions of this research were the navigation framework and three algorithms, which could process the depth data, then outputted a traverse path for the robot.
+Algorithm 1 - Structure Segmentation segmented the steel bar structures into two sets: steel bars and cross areas.
+Based on the segmentation result, the graph construction - algorithm 2 built a graph that represented the bridge structure.
+From the graph, algorithm 3 - VOCPP generated a shortest path for the robot to move and inspect all the available steel bars.

 There are several aspects, which needs to be improved in our research.
 The efficiency of algorithms needs to extend to process more bridge structures.
 The stability of the segmentation algorithm, which depends on the probability method, is not in well-operating and outputs sometime inappropriate segmentation.
 The drawbacks will be solved in the next research, which can help the robot operate in fully autonomous navigation.